 Let’s face it, you went into web design and development because you know what works and what doesn’t online.
 You are the expert, so your client should be quiet and take whatever you give them!
 Right?

 What if I told you that your toughest clients will make you the best designer you can be?
-I remember early in my career getting a client who had created her own Wild West board game, and she needed a website to market and sell it.
+I remember early in my career getting a client who had created her own Wild-West cowboy board game, and she needed a website to market and sell it.
 She was a true cowgirl, the toughest, most stubborn and hard-to-get-along-with client I have ever had.
 It seemed like nothing I could do was good enough; but she continued to push me and, in the end, her website was 2 times better than it would have been if she had just accepted whatever I gave her.
 I learned from the experience, and she got an awesome website with an online store that she loved.

 Yes, sometimes your client will be dead wrong, and you will be embarrassed to show the site because of the negative influence from your client.
 It happens.
 Should they listen to your advice?
 Of course, since you are the professional and they are paying you good money for your expertise.
 However, ultimately, they are the one paying the bill, and it isn’t about what you want, it is about pleasing your client.